Christian L. Holm

 Lorentz Christian Langberg Holm (6 May 1892 - 30 March 1981) was a Norwegian politician for the Conservative Party.

-He was born in Rakkestad in Østfold, Norway.
+He was born in Rakkestad Municipality in Østfold county, Norway.

 He was elected to the Norwegian Parliament from Hordaland in 1950, and was re-elected on three occasions.
 He had previously served as a deputy representative in the period 1945-1949.

-Holm was deputy mayor of Kvinnherad municipality in 1945-1947.
+Holm was deputy mayor of Kvinnherad Municipality in 1945-1947.